What Are Alphanumeric Characters?

 • Can make files more vulnerable: Creating easy-to-understand folder and file names is typically a good practice, but when you’re trying to protect sensitive information, using non-descriptive file names can be more beneficial.
 This may mean creating folders with non-descript names using alphanumeric characters (e.g., Storing your banking details in a folder named “1Q”) or make it even more obscure by using special characters and calling the folder something like “&**@.”

 Each language contains special characters that we don’t consider alphanumeric.
-For instance, English includes special characters such as @, #, &, and !.
-Some special characters (e.g., & and !) are used in all romance languages, while others are specific to individual languages.
+For instance, English includes special characters such as @, #, & and !.
+Some special characters (e.g., & and !) are used across many Romance languages, while others are specific to individual languages.

 We refer to characters used in certain languages as national characters.
 Examples of national characters are letters with accent marks (e.g., ö) or symbols that change across cultures, such as those for money (e.g., $ or ¥).